mfjkri/Telegram-Chatbot/README.md

         }
       ```

-For a more detailed explanation, please refer to the [Implementation Documentation](www.google.com) page.
+For a more detailed explanation, please refer to the [Example Stage](examples/stages/example_stage.py) for an in-depth look on implementationd.

 ---